teaplz/UMTSolitaire/README.md

 * Custom layout editor, with a "layout code" to allow sharing custom layouts.

 * Reponsive game window, adjusting automatically to window size, orientation, and pointer style.
-When played on a portrait screen (such as a phone held upright), the board layout is rotated to make the most use of space.

 * From-scratch algorithms to generate the game board and detect valid matches.